Safeguarding, Equality & Inclusion

 The purpose of Callywith College is to provide the best learning experience leading to the highest level of achievement by our students.

 Callywith College has very few rules, but both you as a student and all College staff work to ensure everyone has the most positive and beneficial experience possible.

 Before you become a student at Callywith College we aim to provide you with information about the courses we offer and the practicalities of being a student here.
 We will let you know about transport, finance, equipment and progression.
 If you have any additional needs we will give you details of the individually tailored support you can expect at Callywith College.

-Once you apply, you can expect us to process your application fairly and efficiently and, normally within three weeks of receipt of your application form, provide you with a date and time for an interview.
+Once you apply, you can expect us to process your application fairly and efficiently and, normally within four weeks of receipt of your application form, provide you with a date and time for an interview.
 The interview is a good opportunity for both you and the College to ensure you are choosing a course that is right for you and you have all the information you need.
 After your interview, a decision about a place at Callywith College can usually be made.